 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 Thank you, we appreciate it!

-Dealing with an acne breakout isn’t something that you want at the top of your to-do list while you’re out seeing the world, but factors such as long flights, a change in diet and a break in your usual skincare routine can trigger blemishes.
-Here are our top tips and go-to products to prevent and treat skin breakouts while you’re on the move.
+Blemishes aren’t something that you want at the top of your to-do list while seeing the world, but factors such as long flights, a change in diet and a break in your usual skincare routine can trigger them.
+Here are our expert tips and go-to products on how to prevent breakouts while you’re on the move.

 Opt for non-clogging makeup with sun protection

 Non-comedogenic (non-clogging) makeup is your best friend while traveling through warmer climates.
 Choose oil-free coverage in a tinted moisturizer with sunscreen, such as Laura Mercier’s, pictured above.